-- If your land is highlighted on MfE's map in purple, it is considered 'low slope land' - If your land is not highlighted in purple, it is not considered to be 'low slope land' for the purposes of the exclusion regulations. - If your land is highlighted grey, it is sloped between 5° and 10° where excluding stock from waterways is likely to be practical and advisable.
-For the purposes of the regulations, these area are not defined as 'low slope land'. - If it can be shown the slope of the land is not less than 10°, even if it is highlighted on the low slope map, it does not need to exclude stock.
+- If your land is highlighted on MfE's map in purple, it is considered 'low slope land' - If your land is not highlighted in purple, it is not considered to be 'low slope land' for the purposes of the exclusion regulations. - If your land is highlighted grey, it is sloped between between 5° and 10° where excluding stock from waterways is likely to be practical and advisable.
+For the purposes of the regulations, these area are not defined as 'low slope land'.